casey-mccarthy/eqdkp-points-parser/README.md

 - **Fetch Data from API**: Securely fetches data from a remote API using an API key stored in an environment file.
 - **Interactive Command Line Interface**: Provides an interactive CLI for viewing data.
 - **Logging**: Logs all processing steps, including when main characters and alts are associated, and captures user commands and errors.
-- **ASCII Art**: Launches with a cool ASCII header using the `pyfiglet` library for an engaging user experience.

 ## Data Model